-- a.
+- 23. A practitioner must do which of the following when performing an engagement on nonnumeric subject matter? - a.
 Obtain sufficient evidence to provide a reasonable basis for the conclusion that is expressed in the information. - b.
 Must state in the report that the information is intended solely for the information and use of the specified parties under the following circumstances. - c.
 Determine if the subject matter is fairly stated, in all material respects, based on the criteria. - d.
 Do not select this answer choice. - 24.
 Which of the following statements best describes the practitioner's responsibility to obtain a representation letter in an examination engagement? - a.
 AT 101 requires the practitioner to obtain a representation letter from the responsible party. - b.
 AT 101 does not require the practitioner to obtain a representation letter and obtaining one is not recommended. - c.
 When the client is not the responsible party, it is not necessary for the practitioner to consider obtaining a representation letter from the client. - d.
 AT 101 requires the practitioner to consider obtaining a representation letter from the responsible party. - 25.
 Which of the following best describes the practitioner's responsibility for subsequent events in an examination engagement? - a.
 AT 101 states that the practitioner has the responsibility to detect events occurring after the date of the subject matter (or assertion) that might affect it. - b.
 The practitioner is required to ask the responsible party (and the client, if it is not the responsible party) about whether it is aware of any events that occurred between the date of the subject matter or assertion and the date of the practitioner's report that contradict the subject matter or assertion. - c.
 If the practitioner decides to obtain a representation letter from the client, it is not necessary for the practitioner to include a representation about subsequent events in the representation letter. - d.
 It is not necessary for practitioners to consider the effect of subsequent events that provide information about conditions that existed at the date of the subject matter or assertion on his or her determination of whether the subject matter conforms to the criteria. - 26.
-Lila Brown, partner in charge of Regency Construction, asks Brenda Myers to draft a report on management's assertions about the number of construction jobs completed in 20X2.
+Lila Brown, partner in charge of Regency Construction, asks Brenda Myers, CPA, to draft an examination report on management's assertions about the number of construction jobs completed in 20X2.
 Which of the following statements would Brenda not include in that report? - a.
 A title that includes the word "independent." - b.
 An identification of the responsible party. - c.
 A statement that the procedures performed are sufficient for the specified users' purpose. - d.
 A statement that the subject matter is the responsibility of the responsible party.